SonapSav/ESP32-OS/README.md

 6. Maximum utilization of SD_MMC available space is 3.9 GB.
 7. Supported files: jpg, png, gif, html, htm, js, css, pdf, txt.
 8. Currently, the main functions are performed via Term (Desktop > Term).
 The file explorers (Desktop > ESP32 and Desktop > SD) perform only exploring functions, not copy/paste/move/locate etc. For use of all supported functions of the Term hit the icon in the desktop and then type -help.
+9. Editor can edit only text-based files like html, htm, js, css, and txt.
+10. Photo viewer can project only jpg, png, and gif types.
-9. This work is still in progress...
+11. This work is still in progress

 ## Term supported functions